callysto/infrastructure/README.md

 ### Makefile

-There's an `ansible/Makefile` which can assist with running various Ansible commands.
+The master `Makefile` can assist with running various Ansible commands.
 Using the `Makefile` makes it easy to ensure the command has all required information.

 If you prefer to not use the `Makefile`, check the contents of the `Makefile` for all required Ansible arguments and then just run `ansible` or